ohata-toast/EasyMaker/en/console-guide.md

 2. Recreate the stage.
 3. When a new stage becomes ACTIVE, check whether API calls and inference responses come normally to the stage endpoint.

-> [Caution]
+!!! danger "Caution"
-> Deleting a stage will shut down the endpoint, preventing API calls.
+    Deleting a stage will shut down the endpoint, preventing API calls.
 Ensure that the stage is not in service before deleting it.

 <a id="appendix.7.cluster.upgrade.endpoint.cluster.upgrade.default.stage.cluster.upgrade"></a>